apache/doris-website/versioned_docs/version-3.0/sql-manual/sql-statements/Show-Statements/SHOW-ROUTINE-LOAD.md

 * Progress

       For Kafka data sources, displays the currently consumed offset for each partition.
-For example, {"0":"2"} indicates that the consumption progress of Kafka partition 0 is 2.
+For example, &#123;"0":"2"&#123; indicates that the consumption progress of Kafka partition 0 is 2.

-*Lag
+* Lag

       For Kafka data sources, shows the consumption latency of each partition.
-For example, {"0":10} means that the consumption delay of Kafka partition 0 is 10.
+For example, &#123;"0":10&#123; means that the consumption delay of Kafka partition 0 is 10.

 ### Example